ncatlab/nlab-content/pages/2004.md

 Just as the [[Kleisli object]] of a monad $t$ in a 2-category $K$ can be defined as the [[lax colimit]] of the [[lax functor]] $\ast \to K$ [[monad|corresponding]] to $t$, the EM object of $t$ is its [[lax limit]].

-S. Lack has shown how Eilenberg-Moore objects $C^T$ can be obtained as combinations of certain simpler lax limits, when the 2-category $K$ in question is the 2-category of 2-algebras over a 2-monad $\mathbf{G}$ and lax, colax or pseudo morphisms of such:
+S. Lack has shown how Eilenberg--Moore objects $C^T$ can be obtained as combinations of certain simpler lax limits, when the 2-category $K$ in question is the 2-category of 2-algebras over a 2-monad $\mathbf{G}$ and lax, colax or pseudo morphisms of such:

 * [[Steve Lack]], _Limits for lax morphisms_ , Applied Categorical Structures __13__:3 (2005) , pp. 189--203(15)